 c.
 Information Warfare Community.
-The Navy requires two officers who are agile, flexible and capable of leading across the broadest range of Information Warfare disciplines while supporting the application of joint and/or naval task forces in military and IW operations worldwide.
+The Navy requires two officers who are agile, flexible and capable of leading across the broadest range of Information Warfare (IW) disciplines while supporting the application of joint and/or naval task forces in military and IW operations worldwide.
 The officers will be required to fill Joint/Navy positions that require expert knowledge in network operations and/or cyber effects missions.
 The selected officers need to have high potential to compete for O-9 positions.
+In the context of the best and fully qualified selection standard, the Navy requires officers with proven capacity for leadership and the competencies and skills identified in Table 3.